-The largest contributors to underfive mortality are preterm birth complications, intrapartumrelated complications, congenital anomalies, pneumonia, diarrhoea and malaria (WHO, 2015).
-Children in disadvantaged areas are particularly at risk because of: poor access to HCFs and to safe water, sanitation and hygiene; exposure to household air pollution; injuries; substandard housing; limited access to nutritious food, and many other factors.
-All these factors could be improved, resulting in far fewer deaths.
-Complicating the challenge of improving infant and child health is the shift occurring from communicable to noncommunicable diseases as major causes of childhood morbidity.
+The largest contributors to underfive mortality are preterm birth complications, intrapartum-related complications, congenital anomalies, pneumonia, diarrhoea and malaria (WHO, 2015).
+Children in disadvantaged areas are particularly at risk because of: poor access to communicable to noncommunicable diseases as major causes of childhood morbidity.
 There is growing evidence that early life exposure to environmental hazards can lead to NCDs in adulthood (Barouki et al, 2012).
 As an example, arsenic exposure, especially during critical windows of vulnerability and development in early life may not develop into cancer or respiratory disease until adulthood (Smith et al, 2012).